Douglas Lumsden: Early life and education

-Douglas was born in Aberdeen in 1971 to parents Douglas and June Lumsden.
-The younger Douglas was educated at Aberdeen Grammar School and Robert Gordon University, where he studied Electronic and Electrical Engineering.
+Douglas was born in Aberdeen on 31 August 1971, to Douglas and June Lumsden.
+He was educated at Aberdeen Grammar School and Robert Gordon University, where he studied Electronic and Electrical Engineering.

 Career

 Lumsden worked in the IT industry from 1993 to 2017.
 It was in 2017 that he was first elected to Aberdeen City Council, as one of three councillors representing the Airyhall/Broomhill/Garthdee ward.
 He was co-leader of the council from 2017 until 2021.
 Lumsden contested the Aberdeen South seat at the 2019 United Kingdom general election and came second.

 In December 2020, Lumsden planned to ask the UK government to fund Aberdeen Council directly, bypassing the Scottish government.
 He was criticised by the Scottish National Party and Liberal Democrats for disrespecting Scottish devolution; however, the Liberal Democrats also criticised the Scottish government for giving Aberdeen "a horrible and unfair deal on funding".
-Lumsden claimed that his concern was that "lobbying the Scottish Government and COSLA [Convention of Scottish Local Authorities] for a fairer funding settlement" has not been taken seriously.
+Lumsden claimed that his concern was that "lobbying the Scottish Government and COSLA (Convention of Scottish Local Authorities) for a fairer funding settlement" has not been taken seriously.

+Member of the Scottish Parliament

-At the 2021 Scottish Parliament election, Lumsden was elected to represent North East Scotland.
+At the 2021 Scottish Parliament election, Lumsden was the Conservative candidate for the Aberdeen Central constituency, finishing second with 24.09% of the vote.
+He was appointed as a regional member on the North East Scotland list.

 On 12 January 2022, Lumsden called for Boris Johnson to resign as party leader and Prime Minister over the Westminster lockdown parties controversy, along with a majority of Scottish Conservative MSPs.

-Lumsden remained a councillor after his election to Holyrood in order to avoid the expense of a by-election.
+Lumsden remained a councillor and continued to draw both salaries after his election to Holyrood in order to avoid the expense of a by-election.
 He did not stand at the 2022 Aberdeen City Council election.